security-alliance/frameworks/src/security-testing/security-regression-testing.md

 # Security Regression Testing

 Security regression testing involves retesting previously fixed vulnerabilities to ensure that they remain fixed and that new code changes do not introduce new vulnerabilities.
-This practice is essential for maintaining the security of applications over time.

 ## Benefits of Security Regression Testing